 You may see “evidence-based, ”measurement-based,” and “outcome-based” therapies or treatment protocols on websites across the treatment industry.
 These are nothing to be taken lightly.
 Outside of this, there are things you want to look or listen for in your research.
 Read the “about us” page of the facility.
 What is their focus?
 You may want to see a comprehensive, flexible, but structured system.
 If you see a complete focus on one protocol, ask why.
 Additionally, just the opposite if it looks like they have no focus and are simply appealing to your likes or dislikes that may not be in your best interest for the long-term.
 There is a difference between personalized treatment and advertising and marketing toward your likes or dislikes to get you through the door.

 Deciding to seek treatment can be a daunting task.
 If you have never addressed alcoholism or addiction before beyond the fear of doing so, it is a major endeavor.
-You can change your life in a positive manner by finding the right drug or alcohol rehab, so take the next right step and do your research.
+You can change your life in a positive manner by finding the right alcohol rehab, so take the next right step and do your research.
 However, do not allow yourself to utilize your desire to research to distract you or keep you from seeking medical help immediately.
 Ask your family to help, ask for references when you call a facility, and look for reviews online.
 Our rehab advisors can also help you.
 Don’t wait.
 Get the help you need now.